About Minot

 Only The Best Come North.”
 Minot AFB is home to over 10,000 military personnel and families and houses two elite units.

-5th Bomb Wing ("Warbirds") – Capable of global precision bombing missions.
+• 5th Bomb Wing (“Warbirds”) – Capable of global precision bombing missions

-The History of Minot
+History of Minot

-Minot was founded in 1886 as a Great Northern Railway camp and grew rapidly, earning its "Magic City" nickname.
-The city became infamous during Prohibition (1920s) as “Little Chicago,” a bootlegging hub between Canada and the U.S.
+In the 1920s, Minot became infamous during Prohibition as “Little Chicago,” a bootlegging hub between Canada and the U.S.

 Want more?